Counting closed geodesics in strata: Introduction

-To finish the proof of \thmref{asymp:all:geodesics}, we use the basic properties of the Hodge norm \cite{ABEM} to prove a closing lemma for the Teichm\"uller geodesic flow in \secref{closing}.
+To obtain \thmref{asymp:all:geodesics}, we use the basic properties of the Hodge norm \cite{ABEM} to prove a closing lemma for the \Teich geodesic flow in \secref{closing}.
 We remark that the Hodge norm behaves badly near smaller strata, i.e. near points with degenerating zeros of the quadratic differential, where quadratic differentials have small geodesic segments.

 On the other hand, the set of quadratic differentials with no small geodesic segment is compact and in any compact subset of $\Stratum$, the geodesic flow is uniformly hyperbolic (See \cite{Veech}, \cite{forni} and \secref{Hodge}).
 Also, in view of \thmref{j:short}, for any $0 \leq \theta \leq 1$, the number of closed geodesics $\gamma$ of length at most $R$ such that $\gamma$ spends at least a $\theta$--fraction of the time outside of a compact subset of $\Stratum$ is exponentially smaller than $N (\Stratum,R)$.
 Therefore, "most" closed geodesics spend at least $(1-\theta)$--fraction of the time away from the degenerating locus.
 This allows us to prove \thmref{asymp:all:geodesics} following the ideas from Margulis' thesis \cite{Margulis:thesis}.